- We have included maps on this page that outline and highlight various aspects of sustainability. Click on each map to learn more!

 Green Map- East Side

-- Green Map of the UIC East side of campus.
-Green Map 2015 will bring you to the full printable map as a pdf document.
+Clicking on the Green Map will bring you to the full printable map as a pdf document.

 LANDSCAPING & WATER CONSERVATION